 Step 2 – Paint

-This is the step that everyone wants to get right into, but as you read above, you should always prep before you paint.
-When you’re using General Finishes Milk Paint, it glides on easily and lays down quickly.
+This is the step that everyone wants to do right away, but as you read above, you should always prep before you paint.
+General Finishes Milk Paint glides on easily and lays down quickly.

 I like using Cling On! brushes with General Finishes Milk Paint.
-The bristles are uber soft and they act like 1,000 little fingers working to smooth the paint out to a silky smooth finish.
-I sell these at Homestead Studios and Morgantown Market, and they come in all different shapes and sizes.
+The bristles are soft and they act like 1,000 little fingers working to smooth the paint out to a silky smooth finish.
+2020 and 2021 Update: As COVID-19 is wreaking havoc on manufacturing and production for many companies, I have not been able to update my inventory of Cling-On! brushes.
+I have started suggesting Zibra brushes instead, and may begin carrying them.

 The painting stage is pretty straight forward – apply 2-3 coats of paint, allowing ample dry time in between each layer of paint.
-Don’t rush dry time, because you run the risk of trapping moisture in between the layers.
+Don’t rush dry time!
+You run the risk of trapping moisture in between the layers.
 GF Milk Paint is thicker than traditional milk paint, so it needs a bit more time to dry.
-The manufacturer recommends 2-4 hours under ideal temperature and humidity conditions (70 degrees F and 70% humidity).
+The manufacturer recommends 1-2 hours of dry time, and 2 hours to recoat under ideal temperature and humidity conditions (70 degrees F and 70% humidity).

 Once that step is done, it’s time to add an extra ounce of pizzaz!

 This is the stage where you can get fancy with your project.
-Once the paint is on, you can enhance it with Glaze Effects, metallic accents, decoupaged paper, etc.
+Once the paint is dry, you can enhance it with Glaze Effects, metallic accents, decoupaged paper, etc.

 I like to use Glaze Effects to add a bit of extra depth and dimension to my pieces.
 You can learn about glazing here: